 Welcome to the Mystic Routine activity book series

-Welcome!
 This Mystic Routine series begins where a book I fell in love with back in my 30s--The Mystic Heart by Wayne Teasdale (2001)--ended for me.
-Brother Wayne, a Catholic monk, centered on the common core of religions around the world: on the interspirituality of all faith traditions and on social justice.
+Brother Wayne, a Catholic monk, centered on the common core of religions around the world and of science: on the interspirituality of all faith traditions, social justice, and science.
 I don't share his faith but I like his style.
-So, standing on his spacious shoulders, and with so many others, I spent decades centering on a core attribute within living beings and fluid groups of living beings--on our remarkable interconnectedness at moments of wonder, generosity, creativity, grief, stillness, and playfulness; in community; and in our unending capacity for surprise and delight even within the day to day.
+So, standing on his spacious shoulders, and with so many others, I've spent decades centering on a core attribute within living beings and fluid groups of living beings--on our remarkable interconnectedness at moments of wonder, generosity, creativity, grief, stillness, and playfulness; in community; and in our unending capacity for surprise and delight even within the day to day.
 Our remarkable capacity for surprise and delight sometimes even within the days we're not sure we'll survive or that we even want to.
 There are many names for this spacious core.
 I call this space unshaken wonder.
 And recognize that often the people whose eyes shine brightest with unshaken wonder are also those who've been shaken far, far worse than I have been in this life.

-So, I've written books before.
+I've written books before.
 Eight before these actually.
 And.
 Activity books are something else entirely.
 They come from a place of living, and deeply believing, that my words serve me well, and your own words serve you better than mine do.
-With that in mind, these activity books center, celebrate, and record--if you'd like--your own unique story and journey to support Adult You Today as you continue to live in this work, bring your fears into proper perspective, and as you encounter and meet other yous.
+With that in mind, these activity books center, celebrate, and record--if you'd like--your own unique story and journey to support Adult You Today as you continue to live in this world, bring your fears into proper perspective, and as you encounter and meet other yous.
 Like Kid You.
 Creator You.
 Imaginary You.
 Control Freak You.
 Powerful You.
 Forest You.
 Shattering You.
 I Can't Handle This You.
 Wacky You.
 Wonder Woman You.
 Full of Rage You.
 Tear the Walls Down You.
 Mourning You.
 Transitioning You.
 Ocean You.
-For me, it's together--with all our yous present and welcome--when I rest most deeply, play well and feel like the whole me is present.
-It's from this place of being our whole selves together that we naturally remember and re-prioritize who we really are, more easily see what we really love, and become capable again of being surprised and delighted by what we see, learn, believe, and can now be.
+Neighbor You.
+For me, it's together--with all of our Yous present and welcome--when I rest most deeply, play well, and feel like the whole me is present.
+It's from this place of being our whole selves together that we naturally remember and re-prioritize who we really are, more easily see what we really love, and become capable, again, of being surprised and delighted by what we see, explore, learn, believe, and can now be.

 - Wander in.
 Now is a time for getting good and lost.
 These activity books invite you to lose yourself for a while.
 Wandering in is so important, I suspect because it means that only people ready for this or meant to be here now, show up here.